codecypher/LearnAI/Level-0/swe/peopleware.md

 7. Your people will work better if you put them under a lot of pressure -- no, they will just enjoy it less.

-**Key Idea:** The manager's function is not to make people work, but to make it possible for people to work.
+> Key idea: The manager's function is not to make people work, but to make it possible for people to work.

 ----------

-# Part II The Office Environment
+# Part II: The Office Environment

+To make it possible for people to work, you have to come to grips with the factors that sometimes make it impossible.

+The causes of lost hours and days are numerous but not so different from one another.
+They are often failures of the environment that the organization has provided to help you work.

+The phone rings off the hook, the printer service man stops by to chat, the copier breaks down, the chap from the blood drive calls to revise donation times, Personnel continues to scream for the updated skills survey forms, time sheets are due at 3 P M., lots more phone calls come in, . . . and the day is gone.

+Some days you never spend a productive minute on anything having to do with getting actual work done.

+Everybody’s workday is plagued with frustration and interruption.
+Entire days are lost, and nobody can put a finger on just where they went.

+If you wonder why almost everything is behind schedule, consider this:

+> There are a million ways to lose a workday, but not even a single way to get one back.

+In Part II, we look into some of the causes of lost time and propose measures that you can take to create a healthy, work-conducive environment.

-## Chapter 7
+## 7 The Furniture Police

 Provide some areas where a conversation can take place without disturbing others (NOT a cubicle).